seL4/website/About/FAQ.md

 So the answer to the question depends on what you understand a bug to be.
-In the understanding of formal software verification (code implements specification), the answer is yes.
+In the understanding of formal software verification (code implements specification), the answer is yes, modulo the [proof assumptions][assumptions].
 In the understanding of a general software user, the answer is potentially, because there may still be hardware bugs or proof assumptions unmet.
 For high assurance systems, this is not a problem.
 It reduces evaluation burden, because analysing hardware and proof assumptions is much easier than analysing a large software system, the same hardware, and test assumptions.

+To gain a sense of how strong the proofs are, check out the [proofs page][proof-strength].

 ### Is seL4 proved secure?